Childbirth, Raising Children and Education

 Pregnancy

-- ・When you become pregnant, and your pregnancy is confirmed by a doctor, report it to Child-rearing Support Office of your local Ward Office or Ward Branch Office, and receive a Maternal and Child Health Handbook.
+When you become pregnant, and your pregnancy is confirmed by a doctor, report it to the Child-rearing Support Office of your local ward office or ward branch office to receive a Maternal and Child Health Handbook.

 - ・During pregnancy, you can get maternity health checks (Ninpu Kenshin) at a clinic or a hospital that has an obstetrics department.

-- ・A public health nurse will give you a health consultation when you receive your Maternal and Child Health Handbook at the Public Health & Welfare Center, Child-rearing Support Office at your local Ward Office or Ward Branch Office.
+- ・A public health nurse will give you a health consultation when you receive your Maternal and Child Health Handbook at the Public Health & Welfare Center, Child-rearing Support Office at your local ward office/ward branch office, or Keihoku sub-branch office.
 For those who are pregnant for the first time, a public health nurse or other personnel will visit your house to give you advice and answer your questions.

 The Maternal and Child Health Handbook